EMERGENCY VETS IN ARIZONA

 TEL: (480) 945-8484

 The Scottsdale Veterinary Clinic was established over 60 years ago and was the first Pet Veterinary Center in Scottsdale, Arizona.
 All of our Doctors and Staff are animal lovers with pets of their own, ranging from dogs and cats to parrots, rabbits, rats, guinea pigs, ferrets, reptiles and other birds and exotic pets.
+Our motto is to treat your pets as if they were our own, because a great pet deserves a great vet!
+We are a 24 hour veterinary clinic and animal hospital serving you in the Scottsdale, Phoenix, Tempe, Mesa, Chandler, and Fountain Hills areas!

 TUCSON, AZ

-SOUTHERN ARIZONA SPECIALTY AND EMERGENCY (LOWELL RD)
+SOUTHERN ARIZONA VETERINARY SPECIALTY AND EMERGENCY CENTER

 TEL: (520) 888-3177